 Finally, define a trading sequence as a sequence $\langle x(0), x(1), ..., x(t), ... \rangle$ such that for all t, either the decision maker trades x(t) for x(t+1) or x(t+1) = x(t).
 For a finite choice set, we say that a trading sequence terminates at time T if no additional trades are possible once the decision maker is endowed with x(T), i.e. x(T+1) = x(T).
 If a trading sequence does not terminate, then the decision maker would continue to exchange her endowments for other choice options indefinitely.

-Proposition 6 and Corollary 2 describe the equilibrium implications of attention-biased utility.
+Proposition 6 and Corollary 1 describe the equilibrium implications of attention-biased utility.
 They answer two related questions.
 1. Is \succ_U acyclic?
 2. Does C^E capture all possible outcomes of a choice task?
 That is, do all trading sequences necessarily terminate in C^E ?
-Yes and yes.
+In the domain of desirable goods, the answers are yes and yes.